Max-Consensus with Deterministic Convergence in Directed Graphs with Unreliable Communication Links: Introduction

-\textbf{Related Work.} The problem of $\max-$consensus has received significant attention in the literature.
+The problem of max--consensus has received significant attention in the literature.
 Asynchronous operation has been a focal point in several studies \cite{2012:Iutzeler_Jakubowicz, 2016:Giannini_Rizzo_MaxConsensus, 2023:Rikos_CPU_TCNS}.
 In \cite{2012:Iutzeler_Jakubowicz} randomized algorithms with asynchronous operations were explored, demonstrating convergence within finite time with high probability.
 Furthermore, in \cite{2016:Giannini_Rizzo_MaxConsensus}, algorithms operating asynchronously with transmissions affected by time delays were presented.
-Additionally, in \cite{2023:Rikos_CPU_TCNS}, asynchronous $\max-$consensus algorithms leveraging quantized communication were proposed.
+Additionally, in \cite{2023:Rikos_CPU_TCNS}, asynchronous coordination algorithms with quantized communication that incorporate max-- and min--consensus operations were proposed.
 Conversely, synchronous operation took precedence in other works \cite{2008:Cortes, 2020:Mangal_Salapaka_DistrStopping_Delays, 2009:Monajemi_Jorg_MaxConsensus}.
-For example in \cite{2008:Cortes} nodes operated synchronously and achieved $\max-$consensus within finite time over static directed graphs.
+For example in \cite{2008:Cortes} nodes operated synchronously and achieved max--consensus within finite time over static directed graphs.
 In \cite{2020:Mangal_Salapaka_DistrStopping_Delays} scenarios involving synchronous algorithms with transmission delays were examined to detect convergence of the underlying protocol.
-Furthermore, in \cite{2009:Monajemi_Jorg_MaxConsensus} max-plus algebra was employed to analyze the convergence rate of synchronous $\max-$consensus algorithms for time-invariant networks.
+Furthermore, in \cite{2009:Monajemi_Jorg_MaxConsensus} max-plus algebra was employed to analyze the convergence rate of synchronous max--consensus algorithms for time-invariant networks.
 The dynamics of time-varying networks were analyzed in \cite{2006:Tahbaz_Jadbabaie_MaxConsensus, 2012:Shi_Johansson_MaxConsensus}.
 In \cite{2006:Tahbaz_Jadbabaie_MaxConsensus}, a family of consensus algorithms was introduced for time-varying networks, demonstrating connections to Bellman-Ford and mean hitting time iterations under certain modifications.
-In a related manner, \cite{2012:Shi_Johansson_MaxConsensus} focused on $\max-$consensus over time-varying and state-dependent graphs, establishing necessary and sufficient conditions for convergence.
+In related work, \cite{2012:Shi_Johansson_MaxConsensus} focused on max--consensus over time-varying and state-dependent graphs, establishing necessary and sufficient conditions for convergence.
 Unreliable networks were the main focus in \cite{2019:Nowzari_Rabbat_MaxConsensus, 2010:Nejad_Raisch_MaxConsensus, 2019:Muniraju_Spanias_MaxConsensus}.
-Specifically, \cite{2019:Muniraju_Spanias_MaxConsensus} explored cases where edges were absent with non-zero probabilities independently across edges and time, \cite{2019:Nowzari_Rabbat_MaxConsensus} calculated tighter convergence bounds for two algorithms achieving max consensus in asynchronous networks, and \cite{2010:Nejad_Raisch_MaxConsensus} considered scenarios where messages were dropped based on non-zero probabilities.
-Additionally, prior approaches on the $\max-$consensus problem considered also a diversity of alternative perspectives (which however fall outside the specific scope of this paper).
+Specifically, \cite{2019:Muniraju_Spanias_MaxConsensus} explored cases where edges were absent with non-zero probabilities independently across edges and time, \cite{2019:Nowzari_Rabbat_MaxConsensus} calculated tighter convergence bounds for two algorithms achieving max--consensus in asynchronous networks, and \cite{2010:Nejad_Raisch_MaxConsensus} considered scenarios where messages were dropped based on non-zero probabilities.
+Prior approaches on the max--consensus problem considered also a diversity of alternative perspectives.
 For instance, in \cite{2017:Hendrickx_Heemels_MaxConsensus}, the focus was on scenarios where the size of the communication network underwent dynamic changes.
 In \cite{2023:Franceschelli_Guia_MaxOConsensus}, two distinct algorithms were proposed to address the tracking of time-varying maximum states within networks, addressing scenarios where the maximum state evolves over time.
-The work in \cite{2020:Venkategowda_Werner_1839_1843} delved into the domain of privacy preservation during maximum state calculations.
-Furthermore, the effects of additive communication noise were studied in \cite{2019:Muniraju_Spanias_MaxConsensus, 2016:Zhang_Spanias_9089_9098}, and max-plus algebra was employed as a tool for analyzing the ergodic process.
+The work \cite{2020:Venkategowda_Werner_1839_1843} focused on the domain of privacy preservation during maximum state calculations.
+Furthermore, the effects of additive communication noise were studied in \cite{2019:Muniraju_Spanias_MaxConsensus, 2016:Zhang_Spanias_9089_9098}, where max-plus algebra was employed as a tool for analyzing the ergodic process.